As the new circuit will be placed in a hopper, the wires will have to pass through it. It is therefore necessary to intervene on the wagon body.

 This is not the easiest thing to do without risk of breakage.

-We must start by unclipping small lugs (3) close to the brake shoes (1), hooked at the top of the bogie crossbar.
+We must start by unclipping small lugs (3) close to the brake blocks (1), hooked at the top of the bogie crossbar.
 The brake and shroud assembly (2) then comes in a single block, revealing the pivot screw.

 Here, I photographed a bogie without current pickup, for clarity.
 The presence of the current pickup strips complicates things a little more…